Searcy, Arkansas: Economy

-Latina Imports and Latina Nursery are also located in Searcy and is one of the largest female, Hispanic-owned companies in Arkansas.

-Sales tax for purchases in Searcy is higher than the state average, at 9.5%.
+Sales tax for purchases in Searcy is higher than the state average, at 9.75%.

 Education

 Public schools

 Searcy is served by two public school districts.
 Searcy Public Schools — including Searcy High School, three elementary schools and middle and junior high campuses — serve all but the far eastern portion of the city.
 That portion of the city is within the Riverview School District, which operates Riverview High School.
 The Riverview district is the result of a consolidation, effective July 1, 1991, of the Judsonia, Kensett, and Griffithville school districts.
 Previously, the Riverview portion of Searcy was part of the Kensett school district; Riverview High School was built in eastern Searcy following the consolidation.